 Around 1883, Shortly after the gun fight at the O.K.
 Corral, outlaw John Henry "Doc" Holiday moved to Leadville.
 He lived across the street above the Hymam Saloon.
 A dentist by trade, notorious gambler and gunfighter by reputation.
 On August 19, 1884 he shot ex-Leadville policeman Billy Allen, who had threatened him for failing to pay a $5 debt.
-Despite overwhelming evidence a jury found him not guilty of the shooting or the attempted murder.
-While living in Leadville he frequented the Silver Dollar Saloon; trying his luck at gambling. oftentimes he could found dealing cards, tending bar, or playing the the black piano in that remains in the back room of the saloon to this day.
+Despite overwhelming evidence, a jury found him not guilty of the shooting or the attempted murder.
+While living in Leadville he frequented the Silver Dollar Saloon; trying his luck at gambling.
+Oftentimes he could be found dealing cards, tending bar, or playing the black piano that remains in the back room of the saloon to this day.

-Margeret "Molly" Brown, who became known as "The Unsinkable Molly Brown" moved to Leadville when she was 18.
+Margaret "Molly" Brown, known as "The Unsinkable Molly Brown", moved to Leadville when she was 18.
 In 1886 she married a mining engineer who was twelve years older, James J. Brown.
 Defying social expectations.
 Molly and John were frequent visitors to the saloon.

 Oscar Wilde appeared at the Tabor Opera House during his 1882 American Aesthetic Movement lecture tour.
 After his lectures he would cross the street for drinks at the saloon.
 Wilde later recounted a visit to a local saloon, "Where I saw the only rational method of art criticism, I have come across over the piano was printed a notice, Please do not shoot the pianist.
 He is doing his best."